313Team/313Team/README.md

 <br><br>

-- The Islamic Cyber ​​Resistance in Iraq
+- Cyber Islamic ​​Resistance in Iraq (CIRI)
 - The arm responsible for managing the cyber training wing (Liwa Badr) and the software development wing (Liwa Awli Aleazm) of the Islamic Cyber ​​Resistance Axis
 - A team composed of professional Iraqi hackers and programmers
 - The Islamic Cyber ​​Resistance in Iraq was founded - 313 Team (June 10, 2023)